zyb2ww/drm-tip/drm-intel.rst

 * Each patch is of a sensible size.
 A good rule of thumb metric is, would you (or the author) stand a chance to fairly quickly understand what goes wrong if the commit is reported to cause a regression?

-* `checkpatch.pl` does not complain.
-(Some of the more subjective warnings may be ignored at the committer's discretion.)

-* The patch does not introduce new `sparse` warnings.

 * When pushing someone else's patch you must add your own signed-off per http://developercertificate.org/. dim apply-branch should do this